mopore/jni-dot-files/gtile/README.md

 J N I   G T I L E   C O N F I G U R A T I O N
 =============================================

-This script work only on user level and must not be executed with 'sudo'.
+This script works only on user level and must not be executed with 'sudo'.

 ## What it will perform
 * Backups existing settings in `./gtile_settings.backup`